MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 ## Limitations
 - Language localization is not applicable to names of out of box verticals once modified.
 - KQL does not apply to content surfaced from user OneDrive.
-- Custom verticals do not appear on the mobile view of Microsoft search.
+- Custom verticals do not appear on the mobile view of Microsoft Search.
 - Adding query is not supported on the People vertical.
 - Vertical modification and new verticals are not visible to guest users in an organization.
 - Vertical re-ordering is not supported.
-- Vertical renaming for All tab is not supported in Microsoft search in Bing.
+- Vertical renaming for All tab is not supported in Microsoft Search in Bing.
 - Query string variables is not supported in Microsoft Search in Bing.

 ## Troubleshooting